We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Q: I’m shopping for my first home, and while I am certainly planning to get homeowners insurance, I’ve heard of home warranties, too, and aren’t sure whether I need one or not.
 What exactly is a home warranty, and is a home warranty worth it?

-A: This is a fair question.
-Home warranties can feel like an extra grab for buyers’ hard-earned cash at a time when they’re juggling mortgage rates and home offers, about to make one of the biggest investments of their lives.
-With appliances and vehicles, purchasing a warranty depends on the balance between the cost of the item and the cost of the likely repairs (though there are certain purchases for which homeowners should almost always choose an extended warranty).
-A home warranty is similar, since the potential value of a policy can be measured against the potential savings homeowners could see if a covered appliance or system fails.
+A: A home warranty can feel like an extra expense at a time when you’re making one of the biggest investments of your life.
+Deciding whether to purchase a warranty is simple with something like an appliance or a vehicle; you’ll need to calculate the value of the item and the cost of the likely repairs (though there are certain purchases where an extended warranty is almost always recommended).
+A home warranty is similar, since the potential value of a policy can be measured against the potential savings you could see if a covered appliance or system fails.

 Home warranties offer homeowners extra protection against appliance and whole-home system failures.